PipeItToDevNull/PipeItToDevNull.github.io/_posts/Basic tools for this sysadmin.md

 Tabby can maintain a list of SSH connections with passwords (stored in your credential manger) and when initiated can handle SFTP in a graphical drop down, super handy.

 #### [MRemoteNG](https://mremoteng.org/)
+We use RDP, some of us use RDP all day, some of us RDP to multiple servers at the same time.
+Putting all these sessions into one tabbed window is a God send, I prefer this over the Windows 10 Remote Desktop UWP app (I dislike most of UWP).

+This can also do SSH, Telnet, VNC, and even HTTPS windows while maintaining all your hosts in a nice tree view.

 #### [Obsidian](https://obsidian.md/)